The Hidden Face (film): Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 5 reviews.
 Jonathan Holland from Variety wrote: "Andi Baiz's ambitious follow-up to the well-received Satanás does decent crowd-pleasing work, supplying the requisite jolts and nervous giggles en route to a payoff that's much stronger than its wobbly setup.
 But the pic ultimately fails to marshal its effects into anything more than throwaway entertainment."
 Chris Hewitt from St. Paul Pioneer Press gave a positive review, he wrote: "I'm not sure La Cara Oculta can stand up to much scrutiny — there's at least one gaping plot hole — but it's plenty of fun while its 93 minutes are zipping by."
 Jordi Batlle Caminal from Spanish newspaper La Vanguardia described the film as "(according to its own director) a tribute to Hitchcock's Rebecca, Suspicion and Notorious...
 The Hidden Face reveals itself as a suspense film well filmed and effective, willing to style and smoothly: tension is uniform and never decays."

+Remakes

+The film was remade in India (Murder 3) in 2013, in Uzbekistan (Rashk) in 2014, in Turkey (The Other Side) in 2017, in Mexico (Perdida) in 2019, and in South Korea (Hidden Face) in 2024.